 All award nominations will be assessed by our external panel of three experts in the education sector, consisting of:

-Amos Paran is Reader in Second Language Education at the UCL Institute of Education.
+Amos Paran is Professor of TESOL at the UCL Institute of Education.
 He started his professional career teaching EFL in secondary schools in Israel and writing EFL coursebooks.
 His main areas of interest are using literature in EFL, reading in EFL and distance education and he has published extensively in these areas, including co-editing Testing the Untestable in Language Education (with Lies Sercu, Multilingual Matters 2010) and co-authoring the teachers’ handbook Literature (with Pauline Robinson, OUP, 2016).

 He is a tutor on the free MOOC, Teaching EFL/ESL Reading: A Task-Based Approach.
 He is the Book Reviews editor of the ELT Journal and co-convenor of the AILA research network, Literature in Language Learning and Teaching (LiLLT).
 He is very active in IATEFL, and was the association’s treasurer between 2008 and 2014; he is now on the Advisory Board of the association, as well as on its Scholarship Working Party.
 He has been a plenary speaker at teachers’ conferences throughout the world, including the English Teachers’ Day in Luxembourg in 2012 and 2017.

 Bettina Schwandt works at the Centre for Teacher Education (ZfL) at Saarland University.
 She is a trained secondary school teacher for English and French and started teaching in different schools in the Saarland before returning to Saarland University to work as scientific staff member at the ZfL in 2003.
 Since then she has been working in teacher education.